 - are on sick leave because of coronavirus

 - you’ve had to scale down, temporarily stop trading or incurred additional costs because:

 - you have fewer or no customers or clients

 - your staff are unable to come in to work

-You should not claim the grant if you’re a limited company or operating a trade through a trust.
+You cannot claim the grant if you trade through a limited company or a trust.

 To work out your eligibility we will first look at your 2018 to 2019 Self Assessment tax return.
 Your trading profits must be no more than £50,000 and at least equal to your non-trading income.

 If you’re not eligible based on the 2018 to 2019 Self Assessment tax return, we will then look at the tax years 2016 to 2017, 2017 to 2018, and 2018 to 2019.